moinwiki/moin/docs/admin/configure.rst

 Inserting pieces of HTML
 ~~~~~~~~~~~~~~~~~~~~~~~~
-At some specific places, you can just add a piece of own html into the
+At some specific places, you can just add a piece of your own html into the
 head or body of the theme's html output::

     {# Additional HTML tags inside <head> #}